sarahforzley/universal-docs/automation/schedules.md

 ## Computer

-You can select the computer or computers to run the schedule on.
-By default, schedules will run on any available computer.
-If you select All Computers, the schedule will run on all computers connect to the PSU cluster.
-If you select a specific computer, the schedule will run on only that computer.
+You can select the computer or computers on which to run the schedule.
+By default, schedules run on any available computer.
+If you select All Computers, the schedule runs on all computers connected to the PSU cluster.
+If you select a specific computer, the schedule runs on only that computer.

 ```powershell
 New-PSUSchedule -Script "MyScript.ps1" -Cron '* * * * *' -Computer 'PSUNODE1'